 “There are so many aspects of this project that made it the winner of Building of the Year.
 In terms of design excellence, the forms and organization of the structure not only fit within the landscape but also help tell Harriet Tubman’s story.
 The choice of exterior materials and how they will weather over time worked not only as a beautiful pallet, but also as a strong metaphor.”

 While one of the most famous figures of the resistance movement with significant name recognition, little is known about the details of Tubman’s life.
 “We started the project ten years into a community-based effort to recognize Tubman's birthplace and the unique story of the Underground Railroad in the Choptank River Region,” notes Chris Elcock, AIA, IIDA, LEED AP, GWWO Associate Principal and Project Manager.
-“Our team spent many weeks touring related sites, meeting with community agencies, learning from historians, and even participating in a runaway slave reenactment program before even thinking about the design.
+“Our team spent many weeks touring related sites, meeting with community agencies, and learning from historians before even thinking about the design.
 Personally, the stakes had never been higher, and our research-based process had to be as thorough as possible.”
 The resulting design offers visitors a truly immersive experience—via an integrated site, building, and exhibit design—and authentic discovery of the landscape and sites where Tubman lived and operated on the Underground Railroad.

 Conceived as a series of abstracted forms that can be interpreted in many ways—from the farmstead vernacular of the region to stations along the Underground Railroad—the new complex immerses visitors in the story of Tubman’s life.
 Functioning as the principal point of welcome to a national heritage corridor of interrelated sites, the center engages and educates visitors, while also orienting them to other sites in the area and encouraging further exploration.